jozzzzep/VarEnc/README.md

 ### Files
-You can lunch the benchmark executable from [here](https://github.com/JosepeDev/VarEnc/tree/main/Benchmark)
+You can lunch the benchmark executable from [here](https://github.com/jozzzzep/VarEnc/tree/main/build/Benchmark)
-You can also see the Benchmark Application's Solution in [this](https://github.com/JosepeDev/VarEnc/tree/main/Benchmark/Solution) folder
+You can also see the Benchmark Application's Project in [this](https://github.com/jozzzzep/VarEnc/tree/main/src/Benchmark) folder

 # Cloning And Importing
 ![img](https://i.imgur.com/n7PAr9D.png)